gsoft-inc/sg-orbit/rfcs/theming-color-scheme-strategy.md

 Design tokens are the values needed to construct and maintain our design system, from spacing, color, typograghy, to shadows.
 These values are reflected in the form of CSS Custom Properties(variables).
 These are prefixed with `o-ui-global`.
 Design tokens are not affected by a theme. or color scheme, they are what one could call a constant.

 On top of design tokens lives *semantic variables*, these have an assigned meaning and expedite design decisions.
-One example of a semantic variable would be a `border-danger` variable, this variable would use the `beetle-500` color behind the scene.
-When in need of a border that represent a negative state one designer wouldn't need to reinvent the wheel and should use this abstraction : `border-danger`.
+One example of a semantic variable would be a `border-negative` variable, this variable would use the `beetle-500` color behind the scene.
+When in need of a border that represent a negative state one designer wouldn't need to reinvent the wheel and should use this abstraction : `border-negative`.
 These are prefixed with `o-ui-alias`.

 Here is an example on how semantic variables work at a core level: